 How will the changing seasons, shifting demographics, or government regulations impact a business’s future sales?

-In this machine learning project, you will gain experience with sales forecasting using real-world sales data provided by Walmart.
-Your task is to predict the department-wide sales for 45 Walmart stores located in different regions, while also taking into account important seasonal markdown periods such as Labor Day, Thanksgiving, and Christmas.
+In this machine learning project, you will gain experience with sales forecasting using a real-world sales dataset provided by Walmart.
+Your task is to predict the department-wide sales for 45 Walmart stores located in different regions while also considering important seasonal markdown periods such as Labor Day, Thanksgiving, and Christmas.

 Kaggle data set: Walmart Recruiting – Store Sales Forecasting